deepakacharyab/React-Application/README.md

 2. install yarn (npm install yarn)

 Please extract the project into a folder then open the terminal at the same folder.

-Then, execute command `yarn` to download dependency node modules.
+First, run command `yarn` to download dependency node modules.

-Then, execute `yarn start` to run the application.
+Then, run `yarn start` to run the application.

-The project has 4 different folders in the src:
+**The project has 4 different folders in the src:

 Components - The react components.